-Independence Mine State Historical Park is a huge, abandoned gold mine that sits at the top of Hatcher Pass, a photogenic alpine passage that cuts through the Talkeetna Mountains.
-The journey above the tree line and this intriguing 761-acre park make for one of the finest side trips in Alaska.
+Independence Mine State Historical Park is a huge, abandoned gold mine that sits at the top of Hatcher Pass, a photogenic alpine passage that cuts through the Talkeetna Mountains in the Mat-Su Valley.
+The scenic journey above tree line and exploration of this this intriguing 761-acre park make for one of the finest day trips in Alaska

 Visitors can explore the mine and surrounding area on foot, either independently or as part of a guided tour.
 Tour guides lead 45-minute tours during the summer to explore the mine ruins and learn about the history of the area, with three of the historical buildings open to visitors.

 The Mine Manager's House now serves as a visitor center and features a simulated mining tunnel, displays on gold-mining methods (panning, placer mining, and hardrock), and other interpretative exhibits.
 From the center, visitors follow Hardrock Trail past other restored buildings in the complex: a timber shed, warehouse, collapsed mill, mess halls, and bunkhouses.
 The Assay Office is now a museum with displays on assaying, retorting, and other mining techniques.
 The highpoint for many - literally - is climbing the trail to the water tunnel portal, where there is a great view of the entire complex and a blast of cold air pouring out of the mountain.